calebdinsmore/edusports-site/_posts/2019-10-30-week-9-newsletter.md

 }
 ```

-Not a ton of movement in ROS rankings this week.
+### Observations

+- Not Lucky has continued to sink, dropping to their lowest ROS Roster ranking of the season at #10.
+This largely comes as a result of Ekeler's diminished performance in the wake of Gordon's return (despite looking like a much better back for the Chargers), as well as Coleman's return hurting Breida's ROS outlook.

 ## Team-by-Team Breakdown